feilipu/z88dk-libraries/readme.md

 ### i2c_lcd
 This library is build for I2C_LCD12864 from Seeed Studio - Sparking.
 Please do not use this library on any other devices, that could cause unpredictable damage to an unknown device.

+### ft80x
+This library is build for FT801 EVE display, using I2C.
+Hardware tested is 4D Systems ADAM and EVE platform (with modification to convert from SPI).
+Please do not use this library on any other devices, that could cause unpredictable damage to an unknown device.

 ### z88dk-FreeRTOS
 TBC